South Pacific (2001 film)

 South Pacific (also known as Rodgers & Hammerstein's South Pacific) is a 2001 American romantic musical television film based on the 1949 stage musical of the same name, itself an adaptation of James A. Michener's 1947 book Tales of the South Pacific.

-Directed by Richard Pearce, the film stars Glenn Close, Harry Connick Jr. and Rade Šerbedžija (credited as Rade Sherbedgia).
+Directed by Richard Pearce, the film stars Glenn Close, Harry Connick Jr. and Rade Sherbedgia.
 The screenplay, adapted by Joshua Logan (who directed the previous 1958 film version) and Lawrence D. Cohen, tells the story of a war-torn romance between a young American nurse (Close) and an older French plantation owner (Sherbedgia).

-The film premiered on March 26, 2001 on ABC to mixed critical reviews, praising its performances but criticizing the rearranged song order and removal of certain numbers deemed politically incorrect.
+The film premiered on March 26, 2001 on ABC to mixed critical reviews, praising its performances but criticizing changes to the source material.
+At the 53rd Primetime Emmy Awards, the film was nominated for Outstanding Music Direction and Outstanding Sound Mixing for a Limited or Anthology Series or Movie.